caseyamcl/phpoaipmh/README.md

 $myEndpoint = new Endpoint($client);
 ```

-If you're using Guzzle, you can set the parameters in a similar way:
+If you're using **Guzzle v5**, you can set default options by building your own
+Guzzle client,

 ```php
 use Phpoaipmh\Client,